50 Interesting & Fun Facts About Louisiana State You Should Know

 The tallest state capitol building in the country is in Louisiana

-Towering over 450 feet, Louisiana has the tallest state capitol in the United States.
-The Capitol building was constructed in 1931 after the previous Capitol building was deemed unfit due to an aging facility and growing government body.
+Towering over 450 feet, Louisiana has the tallest state capitol in the US.
+The Capitol Building was constructed in 1931 after the previous Capitol Building was deemed unfit due to an aging facility and growing government body.
 The Capitol sits on the National Register of Historic Places.

 Louisiana is known for its vibrant culture and cuisine, notably Creole.
-Creole Cuisine is said to have originated in New Orleans over hundreds of years with influences of French, Spanish, African, and Indigenous cultures.
+Creole cuisine is said to have originated in New Orleans hundreds of years ago, with influences from the French, Spanish, African, and Indigenous cultures.

 Many Creole restaurants can be found in New Orleans and across the state.
 Visitors to Louisiana revel in trying all of the rich and flavorful Creole dishes like jambalayas, gumbos, and étouffées the state is famous for.